Odeuropa/multilingualTaxonomies/README.md

 # multilingualTaxonomies

-The folder taxonomies contains the first version of the multilingual taxonomy of olfactory terms developed within the ODEUROPA project.
-The taxonomy is available in English, French, German, Dutch, Italian and Slovenian, and has been created semi-automatically, starting from a core set of WordNet synsets and extending them with co-occurring terms using n-grams.
+The folder `taxonomies-v2` contains the multilingual taxonomy of olfactory terms developed within the ODEUROPA project.
+The taxonomy is available in English, French, German and Italian (with ongoing work to add Dutch and Slovenian), and has been created semi-automatically, starting from a core set of WordNet synsets and extending them with co-occurring terms using n-grams.

-For each language, we release two files in tab-separated format.
+For each language, we release a files in tab-separated format, and an Excel file containing all the languages.

-The first file, ending with `_taxonomy` contains the following columns:
+They contain the following columns:

 * `entry`: term listed in the taxonomy
 * `source`: whether the term comes from the WordNet-based core taxonomy or has been obtained through n-gram co-occurrences.